Bob Kaufman: Career

-He also told his wife, before one of his last readings in San Francisco: "I keep trying to die, but you won't let me" (L.A.
-Times, January 14, 1986).

 According to the writer Raymond Foye, Kaufman is the person who coined the term "beatnik", and his life was filled with a great deal of suffering.
 In San Francisco, he was the target of beatings and harassment by the city police, and his years living in New York were filled with poverty, addiction, and imprisonment.
-Kaufman often incurred the wrath of the local police simply for reciting his poetry aloud in public, and it is said that in 1959 alone, at the height of the "beatnik" fad, he was arrested by the San Francisco police on disorderly charges 39 times.
+Kaufman often incurred the wrath of the local police simply for reciting his poetry aloud in public, and it is alleged that, at the height of the "beatnik" fad, he was arrested by the San Francisco police on disorderly charges 39 times.

 In 1959, Kaufman had a small role in a movie called The Flower Thief, which was shot in North Beach by Ron Rice.
-In 1960 he was invited to read at Harvard and moved to New York City, giving readings at The Gaslight Café, The Paperback Book Gallery and The Living Theater.
+In 1960, he was invited to read at Harvard and moved to New York City, giving readings at The Gaslight Café, The Paperback Book Gallery and The Living Theater.
 He was arrested in November of that year and taken to Bellevue Hospital.
-On his release, Kaufman lived in the same building as Allen Ginsberg, where he met Timothy Leary in January 1961, and took psilocybin along with Jack Kerouac, apparently for the first time (Cherkovski, p. xxxii).
+On his release, Kaufman lived in the same building as Allen Ginsberg, where he met Timothy Leary in January 1961, and took psilocybin with Jack Kerouac, apparently for the first time.

 In 1961, Kaufman was nominated for England's Guinness Poetry Award, but lost to T. S. Eliot.
-In 1962 he was in court for an alleged assault at the nightclub Fat Black Pussycat and imprisoned on Riker's Island.
+In 1962, he was in court for an alleged assault at the nightclub Fat Black Pussycat and imprisoned on Riker's Island.
 While he was on Riker's, Eileen and Parker, Kaufman's infant son, returned to San Francisco.
-(Cherkovski, xxxii).
-In 1963 when he was to depart New York, he was summarily arrested for walking on the grass of Washington Square Park and incarcerated on Rikers Island, then sent as a "behavioral problem" to Bellevue Psychiatric Hospital where he underwent electro-shock treatments, which greatly affected his already bleak outlook on society.
+In 1963, when he was to depart New York, he was arrested for walking on the grass of Washington Square Park and incarcerated on Rikers Island, then sent as a "behavioral problem" to Bellevue Psychiatric Hospital where he underwent electro-shock treatments, which greatly affected his already bleak outlook on society.
 He took a vow of silence after the assassination of John F. Kennedy, which lasted 10 years.
-He was believed to return to this silence in the early 1980s, although he was filmed reading his poem "The Poet" at the San Francisco Art Institute in 1981.
-In September of that year, he was awarded a grant from the National Endowment for the Arts for $12,500.
-In 1982 he gave a benefit poetry reading for Beatitude at the Savoy Tivoli.
-In 1984 he appeared in a documentary "West Coast: Beat and Beyond" and in 1985 he gave a benefit poetry reading in North Beach, again for Beatitude.
-He died in 1986 of pulmonary emphysema (Cherkovski, p. xxxiii)..
+He was believed to return to this silence in the early 1980s, but he was filmed reading his poem The Poet at the San Francisco Art Institute in 1981.
+In September 1981, he was awarded a grant from the National Endowment for the Arts.
+In 1982, he gave a benefit reading of his poetry for Beatitude magazine at the Savoy Tivoli.
+In 1984, he appeared in a documentary West Coast: Beat and Beyond, and in 1985, he gave a benefit reading in North Beach, again for Beatitude.

+He died in 1986 of cirrhosis and emphysema.

+Remembrance

-In an interview, Ken Kesey describes seeing Bob Kaufman on the streets of San Francisco's North Beach during a visit to that city with his family in the 1950s:
+In an interview, Ken Kesey described seeing Bob Kaufman on the streets of San Francisco's North Beach during a visit to that city with his family in the 1950s: